black77dragon/DragonShield/new_features.md

 ## Backlog

-- [ ] [new_features] **[DS-065] Persist Daily Total Portfolio Value History**
-    Why: Users need to track how the total portfolio value develops over time, which requires a persistent daily history rather than only the latest snapshot.
-    What: Store the total portfolio value in the database once per day (one value per day) and retain these daily snapshots for trend/graph views.

 - [x] [changes] **[DS-062] Design Issue: DatabaseManager Mixing Persistence and UI State** (2025-12-22)
     Why: Database connection logic, domain queries, and UI/table preferences live in the same type, which creates tight coupling and makes testing and maintenance harder.
     What: Split into a focused DB connection/repository layer plus a separate settings/preferences store; move UI table preferences out of `DatabaseManager` and update call sites to use the new services.